-The bonds' principal will be paid sequentially according to an expected maturity date and interest will be paid pro rata.
+The bonds' principal will be paid sequentially according to an expected maturity date, and interest will be paid pro rata.

 If an event of default occurs, both principal and interest will be paid pro rata.
 A failure to pay principal by each class' expected maturity date is not considered an event of default.
-However, principal must be paid in full by the legal final maturity date of each series.
+However, principal must be paid in full by each series' legal final maturity date.